 Is closed-end credit right for you?

 Depending on the reason for the loan, closed-end credit could be the best option for you.
-Before you decide, it’s important to understand the different types of loans available.
-Then you can determine which one is the best fit for your budget and the way you manage your money.
+Once you’ve understood the different types of loans available, you can determine which one is the best fit for your budget and the way you manage your money.

 As you weigh the pros and cons, keep in mind the impact that taking out a loan may have on your credit history, credit score, and overall budget.
 If you need to consolidate debt or make a major purchase, a closed-end personal loan may be right for you.